-These vegan double chocolate chip cookies are soft, chewy and chunky.
+These vegan double chocolate cookies are soft, chewy and chunky.
 They taste just like the cookies that come fresh from the bakery!

 Does anyone else go through random spells of having the memory of a goldfish?
 Because me too.